tezos/tezos-mirror/src/lib_lwt_result_stdlib/README.md

     - `bare/structs` contains the sources for of all the modules exported by `bare/`

+- `examples/traces/` contains multiple example implementation of traces.
+A trace is a data-structure that holds multiple errors organised in a way that reflects the way the errors happened.
+Specifically, errors can be stringed together to represent that the control flow traversed multiple points, or they can be held side-by-side to indicate that they happen in to simultaneously evaluating promises.

+  The code in this directory is meant more as examples than fully-fledged traces, but they can also be used for prototyping or as a basis for a more complete trace implementation.

 - `traced/` contains the sources for a trace-enabled implementation of Lwtreslib that provides monadic combinators and collection traversals.
 This implementation provides all the functionality of `bare/` with added support